 In addition to their work with the Heartland Alliance community in the greater Chicago area, the fellow will also spend significant time at Columbia College Chicago, where they will be mentored by a Photography Department faculty member and will work with Columbia students.
 The fellow will also have a Heartland Alliance project sponsor dedicated to aid their immersion in the Heartland community and to provide valuable feedback during the nine-month project.
 The fellowship will culminate with a public presentation, exhibition and/or publication of the fellow’s newly created body of work at the completion of the fellowship period.

 Because of the dynamic nature of the fellowship, a full-time commitment is required during the academic year (September to May).
 Fellowship hours will vary, as will the activities in which the fellow will be immersed.
 It is expected that the fellow will reside in Chicago during the term of the award.

-A $25,000 stipend will be awarded for the 2019-20 academic year to support the fellow’s work.
+A $25,000 stipend will be awarded to support the fellow’s work.
 Talented individuals who have completed an MFA in photography or in another related creative field and who are committed to active immersion and participation with Heartland Alliance and Columbia College Chicago are encouraged to apply.